 4. Modernist/Molecular: Castagna

 Castagna has long held the highest esteemed position in Portland’s fine dining scene and is definitely one of the places you must visit if you are craving a molecular fix and many small tastes of next-level delicious and exquisite food art.
-Castagna is a hushed, tasting-menu-only restaurant with a highly pedigreed chef cooking modern style food for a well-healed patronage, and if Michelin stars were conferred in Portland Castagna would certainly earn at least one.
-I had one of the best meals of my entire life at Castagna and was astounded at the level of artistry, technical skill, and sophistication as well as the elevated and layered tastes plated up course after course in this meal.
+Castagna is a hushed, tasting-menu-only restaurant with a highly pedigreed chef cooking modern style food for a well-healed patronage, and if Michelin stars were conferred in Portland, Castagna would certainly earn at least one.
+Prepare to be astounded at the level of artistry, technical skill, and sophistication as well as the elevated and layered tastes plated up course after course in this meal.
 You won’t watch the chef at this restaurant but rather, and perhaps better, sit in a beautiful, minimalist, quiet dining room.
 Highlights: Lamb Belly and Loin, Beef Tartare hiding under Beet Cup, Carmelized Potato Skin Ice Cream.

 2. Price Fixe: Beast